If you have cancer you may need extra help with children’s costs. Find out more about benefits and help with childcare, school and education costs.

-If you are living with cancer you may need extra help with childcare costs.
-Help from the government might be available.
-This might include a certain amount of free childcare, or some money to help pay for childcare.
-You can find out about the different types of support available from the government’s Childcare Choices website.
-You can also estimate how much help you can get using its free childcare calculator.
+If you are living with cancer you may be able to get some help from the government towards childcare costs.
+This may include a certain amount of free childcare, or some money to help pay for childcare.

-Universal Credit has replaced tax credits for childcare for most people.
+Universal Credit (UC) has replaced tax credits for childcare for most people.
 If you already get tax credits for childcare, you do not need to do anything now.
-The Department for Work and Pensions (DWP) or Department for Communities (DfC) in Northern Ireland will contact you when it is time to change your claim.
+The Department for Work and Pensions (DWP) in England, Scotland and Wales or Department for Communities (DfC) in Northern Ireland will contact you when it is time to change your claim.

 You can use this money to help pay: